 Shop Drawings:

 Provide scaled drawings indicating location of outdoor access points, exterior cameras, controllers, antennae, power sources and locations of all pull points.
-These locations shall be field verified and coordinated with “Securitas”, the CCTV direct vendor and the US Postal Inspection Service.
+These locations shall be field verified and coordinated with the USPS CCTV Direct Vendor and the US Postal Inspection Service.
 Placement shall support and align with 24/7 video surveillance equipment placed in an exterior environment and all proposed locations must inhibit public access and/or tampering.

 The following submittals are due Post-Construction, in accordance with the submittal requirements in Section 270500 – Common Work Results for Communications: